dmvaldman/dmvaldman.github.io/_posts/2015-03-12-trekking-in-myanmar.markdown

 We left from Kyaukme, a small town 5 hours east of Mandalay.
 Its only listed guesthouse has notoriously poor reviews, but when my friend Ryan and I arrived we stumbled upon a recently opened one.
 That’s where we met Matt and Francis who were leaving that morning for a trek.
 Their guide, Thura, was coming by to discuss the details.
 On a whim, we decided to extend our motorbike rentals and tag along.

 ![](/assets/img/myanmar/1*aHWTQs-69hgJ0LREp3NGVg.jpeg)
-*The journey.*
+*The journey.
+Tea plants sprinkle the hills.*

-Tea plants sprinkle the hills.Myanmar has 135 different ethnic minorities, each with separate languages and traditions.
+Myanmar has 135 different ethnic minorities, each with separate languages and traditions.
 The Shan migrated from China in the 10th-13th centuries and took refuge from the Mongols in the isolated hills of Burma.
 We would reach them by motorbiking some pretty terrible roads.
 Some being constructed by hand from large chunks of loose gravel for the Chinese trucks that had found coal in the region.
 As we made out ascent, monks showered us with water from a bush — a blessing.

 ![](/assets/img/myanmar/1*BbE2TQu_foJuGZPgF2MVCA.jpeg)
 *Making the roads by hand with large loose gravel waiting to be tarred.
 Everyone has a job in Myanmar.*

 ![](/assets/img/myanmar/1*U4pU7WpPrCW2BNK76ktl1Q.jpeg)
-*Shan hill tribe.*
+*Shan hill tribe.
+Power lines on the lower right.*

- Power lines on the lower right.These villages are almost completely autonomous.
+ These villages are almost completely autonomous.
 They sell the tea they grow, and their only import is rice as they do not produce enough.
 Otherwise, they mill their own lumber, loom their own clothes, grow their own food, construct their own septic systems, and use solar to power the little electricity they use.
 One of the villages near a river made its own hydroelectricity and ran a power grid servicing about 100 homes.
 The quality of the construction is better than in the cities.
 I saw no power tools; everything is sawed by hand.

 ![](/assets/img/myanmar/1*ZXRO2t3lg0kMm9lHzNLZpQ.jpeg)